 Study Chinese at the University

-But studying Chinese at the university have some problems:
+However, studying Chinese at university has some problems:

 - No flexibility: You can’t start a course at the University whenever you want and the scheduling of the lessons is fixed (and you can’t negotiate it).